igorfyago/PaintShop/README.md

 > python PaintShop.py ./test/input_messy_formatting.txt

-3. Run all predefined samples (this is the default run-mode if inside an IDE):
+3. Run all predefined samples (this is the default run-mode if launching from an IDE):

 > python PaintShop.py